meddy672/move-turtlesim/README.md

 # move-turtlesim
-ROS Program to control the motionof a robot.
+ROS Program to control the motion of a robot.